 We have said that, in essence, i is to imaginary numbers what one is to real numbers.
 There is an interesting difference, though, when it comes to raising i to some power.
 If we raise one to an integer power, the result will always be one, regardless of whether the exponent used is a positive integer, a negative integer, or zero.
 The result of raising i to an integer power, on the other hand, will vary, depending on the exponent used.
 In fact, as we increase or decrease the value of the exponent, the result will cycle through four different possible values.
 The following sequence should serve to illustrate what we mean:

 i 6 = -1

-We could continue listing powers of i indefinitely, but the sequence would continue to cycle through the same four values, and in the same order.
+We could continue listing powers of i indefinitely in both the positive and the negative direction, but the sequence would continue to cycle through the same four values, and in the same order.
 We can therefore derive the following rule for finding the value of i to any integer power:

 i n = i (n mod 4)